The Graduate Diploma of Divinity (GradDipDiv) aims to better equip Christians to know, understand and explain the Bible on a higher level.

 This is a course of the Australian College of Theology.

-For the Graduate Diploma of Divinity, students need to successfully complete the following AQF level 7 and 8 units:
+For the Graduate Diploma of Divinity, students need to successfully complete the following AQF level 8 units, totalling 96 credit points:

 More information about this course can be found in the ACT website.